-Zumba, the spicy workout that's based around Latin music, now offers certifications to teach Zumbatomic classes to children between the ages of 3 to 12.
-Licensing is required to teach an official Zumbatomic class to children.
-However, if you know some basic Latin moves, you don't need a certificate to teach your preschooler some Zumba exercises at home.
-You need about 30 minutes, a lot of patience, energy to burn and a love for Zumba.
+Who says only adults like to get their groove on?
+Zumba, the spicy workout that's based around Latin music, now offers certifications to teach classes to children between the ages of 3 to 12.
+Although a license is required to teach an official fitness classes to children, you don't need a certificate to teach your preschooler some Zumba exercises at home.
+You need about 30 minutes, a little bit of Latin dance knowledge, a lot of patience, energy to burn and a love for Zumba.

 The National Association for Sport and Physical Education suggests preschoolers have 60 minutes per day of structured physical activity.
 Learning Zumba routines is a fun way for preschoolers to work toward this goal.
 Structured dance classes like Zumba help kids with physical development, emotional maturity, cognitive growth and social awareness, according to National Dance Education Organization.

 Children between the ages of 3 to 5 typically have short attention spans and lots of energy, but few dance skills.
 Fortunately, Zumba does not require any previous dance experience.

 Keep the tone light since Zumba should feel more like a party than a lesson.
 Teach the preschooler one song at a time, going over steps until she's comfortable and can remember most of the movements.
 Have a few songs ready and let her pick the music she likes best.

 Start your lesson stretching to slower Latin music while you discuss the dance you want to share.
 Estimate 30 minutes of dancing with a few water breaks before she loses interest.